What do we do when we enter the building?

 All participants must be wearing appropriate swim attire in order to enter the pool, street clothes are not permitted.
 Participants who are easily chilled are welcome to wear a swim shirt or “shorty” wetsuit in addition to their swimsuit.
 All garments should fit snugly with no excess or loose fabric.
-Swim hoods are permitted for religious reasons only and must be snug fitting “scuba style” with no loose fabric.
+Swim hoods are permitted if required and must be snug fitting “scuba style” with no loose fabric.
 Children who are not fully potty-trained must wear a swim diaper and/or tight fitting rubber or plastic pants under their swimsuit.

 What accessories should we bring?

 Goggles, nose plugs, and ear plugs are not recommended for Parent/Child and Water Acclimation classes unless required for medical reasons.
 An integral part of learning to swim is becoming comfortable with water in and on the face, as well as learning how to clear water away from the face when swimming.
 Instructors will provide opportunities for participants to try skills without the use of these products, but will permit students to use them at parent request.